qchenevier/MBA_memoire/doc/digitalization_organizations.md

 - digital signals can be replicated indefinitely: **no production cost**
 - digital signals can be communicated to the incremental consumer at zero marginal cost: **no transport cost**

+This is because digital resources are “more than just bits and bytes, the digital infrastructure consists of institutions, practices, and protocols that together organize and deliver the increasing power of digital technology to business and society” (Deloitte 2009, p.
+2). [@Bharadwaj2013]

+In the past we have operated under conditions of data (information) scarcity with decisions made with incomplete and often poor quality (even time-lapsed) data, big data create conditions of data (information) abundance due to the massive amount of detailed (and often ready to analyze) data made available. [@Bharadwaj2013]

 ## Influence / Environment: Macro: